krishnakoushik9/https-github.com-ByteQuest-2025-GFGBQ-Team-Arishadvarga/README.md

 ---

-*Again, sorry for not being the fastest in rounds 2 and 3 — we were heads-down building something we're actually proud of.
+*Again, sorry for not being the fastest in rounds 1 and 2 — we were heads-down building something we're actually proud of.
 Hope you like it!* 🙏